algobulls/algobulls_help_site/docs/member/strategy-card.md

 In the Net ROI Analysis, view the details in a graphical representation or % by using the toggle button on the top right corner.

-**The Net ROI is the total amount gained from a strategy after all brokerage and government charges are deducted.**
+**The total profit after all the brokerage and government charges are deducted is called the NET ROI.**

 ![StrategyCard](imgs/roi_analysis_percent.png)

-You can also switch the data from % to INR with the toggle button from the toolbar
+You can also switch the data from % to INR with the toggle button from the toolbar.

 ![StrategyCard](imgs/roi_analysis_inr.png)

-The broker, split charges for the strategy, gross ROI, total charges and net ROI are displayed in the **graph mode**
+The broker, split charges for the strategy, gross ROI, total charges and net ROI are displayed in the **graph mode**.

 ![StrategyCard](imgs/sc23.png)